huggingface/blog/opinion-classification-with-kili.md

 ## Modeling

-I took an active learning based approach.
-I labeled the dataset while also actively fine-tuning a model, I tried to label around 50 samples per dataset version (it was much lower for the first versions).
+Let's use active learning.
+We iteratively label and fine-tune the model.
+In each iteration, we label 50 samples in the dataset.
 The number of samples is shown below:

 ![](assets/59_opinion-classification-with-kili/6.png)